-Systems Thinkers: Buckminster Fuller was an early intellectual hero.
+System: I’ve always been good at math, and interested in patterns.
+Buckminster Fuller was an early intellectual hero for me.
 He led a life of exploration, striving to bring something new into the world.
 In addition to introducing new ways of thinking about the workings of the world, he sparked my interest in the Platonic solids.
 Another influence has been the lesser known Stafford Beer.
 The recursive nature of his model of systems is unique in the approaches I’ve encountered.

 In Stafford Beer‘s model, a “Viable System” [2nd source] has five levels – the first level has the collection of “component” systems that interact in / are the building blocks of the larger system.
 The higher levels deal with communication, control, etc. Beer was strongly influenced by cyberneticist W. Ross Ashby and introduced me to Ashby’s Law of Requisite Variety.